 This herb, derived from the berry of the American dwarf palm tree, has been used to treat prostate problems since the 1800s.
 Today, saw palmetto is especially popular among men who experience the weak urine flow and frequent urination symptomatic of an enlarged prostate.
 According to a survey in Consumer Reports, more than half of all men who tried the remedy said it eased their symptoms "a lot" or "somewhat."

 According to an editorial that accompanied the Urology report, it's still possible that saw palmetto is, in fact, simply an extra-powerful placebo.
 Perhaps it works because men expect it to work.
-A study published in 2006 found that saw palmetto had no effect on enlarged prostates, adding more weight to the idea that the benefits of saw palmetto are all in the mind.

 If you do decide to try saw palmetto, here are a few things to keep in mind.
 First of all, you should stick with the generally recommended dose of 320 milligrams each day.
 The herb is safe at this level, and there's no evidence that an extra-large dose will work any better.
 Also, be aware that herbal supplements tend to vary widely in their purity and potency.
 You can help protect yourself by choosing products marked with "NF," the seal of the United States Pharmacopeia and National Formulary.
 Finally, saw palmetto is no substitute for a doctor.
 If you have urinary problems, get a thorough checkup and talk to your doctor before trying saw palmetto or any other herbal product.